LLMCRec/LLMCRec/README.md

 ## Example to run the codes.

-1. Decompress the dataset file `datasets.zip` into the current folder

-2. Run the following command to train LLMCRec with GPU 0:
+1. Run the following command to train LLMCRec with GPU 0:

     ```
     python main.py -g 0 -m LLMCRec -d MOOCCubeX-CS
     ```

-3. After training, you can check the log files in `./logs`
+2. After training, you can check the log files in `./logs`

 ## Parameter Tuning